Last Updated:

 INTRODUCTION

-Well, I use Cubase SX as my main sequencer program.
+Well, I use Cubase as my main sequencer program.

-To integrate with my hardware synths and stuff, Cubase has Device Panels
+To integrate with my hardware synths and stuff, Cubase has Midi Device Panels

 which are basically the combination of Patch Name Scripts and Mixer Maps.